Migration, Gender and The Law in South East Asia and Beyond

-This unique course has its roots in its instructor’s own experiences of the problems faced by many low-waged, unskilled migrant workers in Hong Kong.
+This unique module has its roots in its instructor’s own experiences of the problems faced by many low-waged, unskilled migrant workers in Hong Kong.
 It builds on her current research on migrant workers in Hong Kong and Singapore.

 While many parts of the world has seen a rise in migration for work, low-skilled labour migration provides a particularly timely lens through which to consider the laws of Southeast Asia.
 A number of economies in Southeast Asia have benefitted from the processes of globalization, the movement of cheap labour being a part of this development.
 Both outward and inward migration of workers from within the region has occurred and continues to occur.
 With large numbers of women migrating to work as domestic workers, the region has also participated in the worldwide feminization of migration.

-The course was first taught in 2009 when the ILO had already started to discuss the possibility of a convention for domestic work premised on the treatment of domestic work as work, and as such, based on contracts of employment and employment law.
+The module was first taught in 2009 when the ILO had already started to discuss the possibility of a convention for domestic work premised on the treatment of domestic work as work, and as such, based on contracts of employment and employment law.
 This is more ground breaking than it appears because of the continued employment of domestic workers without written contracts and because in at least some jurisdictions, countries in Southeast Asia included, domestic workers are expressly excluded from the standards and protections offered by core legislation on employment.
 It is also ground breaking because of the history of domestic work as (women’s) reproductive work and as such, part of the private sphere that is often shielded from regulation.

-With some variation each year, the course surveys the treatment of migrant workers in a few of the largest recipient countries in the region, paying attention to similarities and differences in the legal frameworks governing the work that migrants do.
+With some variation each year, the module surveys the treatment of migrant workers in a few of the largest recipient countries in the region, paying attention to similarities and differences in the legal frameworks governing the work that migrants do.
 It is interested in charting how unskilled labour tends to be more tightly controlled than skilled and professional labour.
 It examines the impact of sending country efforts to protect their nationals abroad and looks also at developments in regional efforts to protect migrant labour.